Alabama Wildlife Services

 Signs of a rat infestation could be noises in the attic at night, large droppings inside the attic/ home and seeing dead or alive rats.
 These rats love to live in your walls and attic but when populations get out of control they will stay underneath or even inside of the home.

-NORWAY RATS:
+NORWAY or Field RATS:

 These rats are usually larger than the roof rat in body size but not tail length.
 They like to live closer to the ground usually in crawlspaces this is when they become a problem.
 Signs of infestations may include noises in the crawlspace at night, large droppings in your crawlspace/home and seeing live or dead rats.